This new Edwardsville restaurant and bar will have more than 30 craft brews on tap

 Two years after EdgeWild was named one of the best winery restaurants in the country, the restaurant is expected to open its third location inside of the former home of the Bull & Bear Grill & Bar in Edwardsville.

-“We’re extremely excited to bring our concept to Edwardsville,” EdgeWild’s director of operations Todd Wyatt said.
+“We’re extremely excited to bring our concept to Edwardsville,” said Todd Wyatt, EdgeWild’s director of operations.
 “I like to say, we’ll give people an excuse not to travel to St. Louis to dine.”

 Located at 1071 State Route 157, Kohn and his team are transforming the restaurant into a destination for drinks, dining and craft beer lovers.